 Choose "Access Management→SNMP", you can see the SNMP screen.
-The Simple Network

-Management Protocol (SNMP) is used for exchanging information between network devices.
+The Simple Network Management Protocol (SNMP) is used for exchanging information between network devices.

-- ➤ Get Community: Select to set the password for the incoming Get and Get next requests from the management station. - > Set Community: Select to set the password for incoming Set requests from the management station.
+- SNMP: Activate or deactivate the function. - ➤ Get Community: Select to set the password for the incoming Get and Get next requests from the management station. - > Set Community: Select to set the password for incoming Set requests from the management station.